 - Sometimes the hotel is 100% booked but there’s that one room with the leaky faucet that maintenance didn’t get to yet.
 Someone has to get it; if your history with the chain makes it seem like you’re not a complainer, it might be you.

 - Some hotels will save rooms closest to the front desk for women who are traveling alone, in the interest of safety; they’re within “screaming distance.”

 - Guests who stay at any given hotel on a frequent basis could get a better room than someone who made a first-time reservation.

-- If the hotel is not super full, they may “lock off” certain wings/floors to help save on heat/air conditioning/electricity, etc.
+- If the hotel isn’t super full (hello, COVID era), they may “lock-off” certain wings/floors to help save on heat/air conditioning/electricity, etc.